Of all the gardens...the noblest and best planned

 Did you know?

 Stowe was rescued in 1922, when it was turned into a school.
 Clough Williams-Ellis, creator of Portmeirion, was appointed to recreate the Stowe estate as Stowe School.
-In 1990 we took over the gardens.
+In 1990s we were able to acquire the gardens and parkland.
 An ongoing programme of restoration and investment has followed, restoring the gardens and the buildings at New Inn.
 Stowe is now one of the very few places in Britain where you can immerse yourself in Georgian magnificence on the grandest scale.